www.simplyporndvd.com

 Police prevent protest against internet blocking in Tunisia

-full story: Internet Censorship in Tunisia...Blogs and video sharing banned in Tunisia
+Full story: Internet Censorship in Tunisia...Blogs and websites banned in Tunisia

 There was a strong police presence in the main avenue of the capital and adjoining streets Saturday, after a demonstration was announced in recent days via sites including Twitter and Facebook.